 A good partner.

-As a creative couple we’ve always wanted to do a project that combined our talents.
+As a creative couple [we’re no longer a couple, but we’re still creative!] we’d always wanted to do a project that combined our talents.
 Mine, speaking and humor.
-Heather’s, thoughtful analysis.
-We were told before we started the podcast that we wouldn’t make a good podcast because we “agree too much”.
+Hers, thoughtful analysis.
+We were told before we started the podcast that we wouldn’t make a good podcast because we “agree too much.”
 We posit that good podcast partners need not agree on every topic nor do they need to argue all the time.
 It’s more about good on-air chemistry and banter.

 Equipment: free and crowdfunded/donated.